China’s Sex Museum and Its History of Lotus Feet

 Penis Sculpture in China's Sex Museum

-One of the more interesting cabinets told the story of foot-binding, also known as lotus feet.
-This bizarre tradition is said to go back as far as the 10th century and involves women having their feet painfully bound to prevent further growth all in the name of ‘beauty’.
-The ideal foot length at the time was three inches, and often toes would become displaced and crushed underneath the ball of the foot.
-Ouch.
+One of the more interesting cabinets documented the cultural practise of foot-binding, also known as lotus feet.
+This bizarre and painful tradition is said to go back as far as the 10th century.
+It involved the binding of women’s feet in a bid to prevent them from growing bigger.
+Back then, smaller feet were considered more beautiful, with the ideal foot length being three inches.

 Lotus feet, binded, Sex Museum China